cmosguy/Vaprobash/readme.md

     #vb.customize ["modifyvm", :id, "--natdnsproxy1", "on"]
   ```

-  Don't forget to reload your Vagrantfile running `vagrant reload --no-provision`, in case your virtual machine already exists.
+  Don't forget to reload your $USERfile running `$USER reload --no-provision`, in case your virtual machine already exists.

 ## Connecting to MySQL from Sequel Pro: